jjvenky/N2O-Regression-Tree/README.md

 Data and code associated with Venkiteswaran, Rosamond, and Schiff manuscript titled *Non-linear response of riverine N<sub>2</sub>O fluxes to oxygen and temperature*.

 This manuscript was submitted to *Environmental Science & Technology* on 17 July 2013 as *es-2013-03191z*.
-Here are the raw data and R-script used to perform the analyses and figures in the manuscript.
-They have been included as SI material to the journal.
+The raw data and R-script used to perform the analyses and figures will be placed here.
+They will also be offered to the journal to be included as SI material.

 The raw data is a csv file.